 At Locksley Law, We help clients challenge unfair car finance practices and pursue compensation where they are eligible.
 Under the Supreme Court ruling of 1 August 2025, only agreements involving Discretionary Commission Arrangements (DCAs) may form the basis of a valid claim, while fixed-fee commission agreements are excluded.

 Our role is to simplify the process, explain your options clearly, and provide professional representation you can rely on.
-We operate transparently under the highest regulatory standards, legal fees capped at 36% including VAT if your claim is successful.
+We operate transparently under the highest regulatory standards, legal fees capped at 15% to 30% + VAT if your claim is successful.

 Our Comprehensive Range of Legal Expertise